UCI-CubeSat/UCI-CubeSat-Server-v2/README.md

 - Clone repository.
 - Run `pnpm install` to install dependancies.
 - Get .env file from team lead
-- Run `pnpm run db` to setup Prisma
+- Run `pnpm run db` to setup Prisma (also run this script whenever you pull main).
 - Run scripts below as needed.

 ## Scripts